 Desert Hot Springs Employment Lawyer For Employees

 Your job is a big part of your life and is how you support yourself in your family.
 Statistics indicate that about 90,000 hours of our lives are spent at work.
 It is important to understand that as a worker in California, you have many protected rights.
 If you know your rights, you can ensure that your employer does not violate them.
 If you believe that your employer is violating any California work-related laws, contact the Law Office of Karen J. Sloat to discuss your claim.
 Our Desert Hot Springs employment lawyers have been working in California for decades and understand how important it is that the hard-working people of Riverside County and the Coachella Valley have a strong legal representative.
-Call us at 760-779-1313 to schedule a consultation.
+Call us at 760-779-1313.

 Common Violations in the Workplace in Desert Hot Springs